Hate speech laws in India: Accused arrested or censored, Court Verdict unknown or not-guilty

 In 1990, the Kerala government banned the play Jesus Christ Superstar.
 In 1991, Kerala High Court upheld the ban and observed that the script is against the fundamental belief of the Christian faith and the presentation of Jesus Christ in the play was “both sacrilegious and blasphemous".
 In April 2015, the Supreme Court of India quashed the ban and observed that the ban has outlived its utility.
 The drama has been staged abroad, including the Vatican, and is available online.

 In 2005, the Supreme court set aside a decision of West Bengal government to forfeit all copies of the book "Dwikhandita" written by Taslima Narseen.
 The West Bengal government ordered forfeiture of all copies of "Dwikhandita" on the ground that it outraged the religious feelings of the Muslim community.

-In 2006, seven states (Nagaland, Punjab, Goa, Tamil Nadu, Andhra Pradesh) banned the release or exhibition of the Hollywood movie The Da Vinci Code (and also the book), Later, Two states lifted the ban under high court order.
+In 2006, seven states (Nagaland, Punjab, Goa, Tamil Nadu, Andhra Pradesh) banned the release or exhibition of the Hollywood movie The Da Vinci Code (and also the book), on the ground that it outraged the religious feeling of Christians.
+Roman Catholic Bishop Marampudi Joji, based in Andhra Pradesh's capital Hyderabad, welcomed the ban.
+Later, Two states lifted the ban under high court order.

 In March 2007, a newspaper editor, BV Seetharam, was arrested under the Sections 153A, 153B, and 295 of the IPC for allegedly promoting religious hatred.
 He had written articles criticizing the public nudity of the Digambara Jain monks.

 In September or October 2007, police in Pune arrested four Bangalore-based software-engineers for posting on the Internet an obscene profile of Chhatrapati Shivaji, a sixteenth-century Maratha warrior king.

 In February 2009, the police arrested Ravindra Kumar and Anand Sinha, the editor and the publisher respectively of the Kolkata-based English daily The Statesman for hurting Muslim sentiments.
 The police charged Kumar and Sinha under section 295A because they had reprinted an article from The Independent by its columnist Johann Hari.
 Entitled "Why should I respect oppressive religions?", the article stated Hari's belief that the right to criticise any religion was being eroded around the world.
 Muslim protestors in Kolkata reacted to Hari's belief by violent demonstrations at the offices of The Statesman.

 In November 2012, Maharashtra Police arrested Shaheen Dhada (21) for questioning the total shutdown in the city for Bal Thackeray’s funeral in a Facebook post, and also her friend Renu Srinivasan (20) for liking her post.
 Although no religious issue was involved, the two were charged under Section 295 (A) for hurting religious sentiments, apart from Section 66 (a) of the Information Technology Act 2000.
 However the charges under Section 295 (A) were later dropped and the girls were charged with Section 505 (2) of the Indian Penal Code, which pertains to statements which create or promote enmity, hatred or ill-will between classes.